 To sign up for a forum account, Discourse requires your name, a user name, and an e-mail address.

-CDCK uses your account data to identify you on the forum, and to create pages specific to you, like your profile page.
-If the forum is public, CDCK publishes your account data.
+CDCK uses your account data to identify you on the forum and to create pages specific to you, such as your profile page.
+If the forum is public, CDCK publishes your account data according to the forum administrator’s configuration.
 If the forum is access-restricted, CDCK makes your account data available to everyone who can access the forum, according to the forum administrator’s configuration.

 CDCK uses your e-mail address to:

 notify you about posts and other activity on the forum

 reset your password and help keep your account secure

 contact you in special circumstances related to your account

 contact you about legal requests, like DMCA takedown requests

 You may provide additional data for your account, like a short biography, your location, or your birthday, on the profile settings page for your account.
 CDCK makes that data available to others who can access the forum.
 You don’t have to provide this additional information, and you can erase it at any time.

 CDCK stores your account data as long as your account remains open.